 A place to breathe.

-The next morning, I woke up and looked out the window from the loft of the ranch home and was utterly amazed!
-The ranch sits in a deep creek bottom and the bare rolling hills extended like mountains towards the sky.
+At the time, my family lived in central Wisconsin surrounded by trees and dairy farms.
+The next morning, when I woke up and looked out the window from the loft of the ranch home I was utterly amazed!
+The ranch sat in a deep creek bottom and the bare rolling hills extended like mountains toward the sky.
 The deep brown of the fall grasses highlighted by the morning sun was like nothing I had ever seen.

 A spark was lit that moment.

-Becoming a ranchers wife had its challenges, but thankfully my husband is a patient man who loves this land.
-The area gradually became familiar to me as I discovered the best places to watch the sunset and notice how the snow would drift into sculptures.
+Becoming a ranchers wife had its challenges, but thankfully my husband is a patient man who loves this land and eagerly shared it with me.
+The landscape gradually became familiar to me as I discovered the best places to watch the sunset or notice how the snow would drift into sculptures.

 I have discovered deep lines in the contrast of shadows, vibrant skies in the wide open spaces, and rich landscapes no matter the season.

 There is a song in the wind, harmony in the waving prairie grasses and the grand percussion of sunrise to sunset.
 The clouds are big and full of life, the storms so close you can reach out and feel the heat.

 Photography has given me a medium I enjoy and the ability to express what I feel through the beauty of the prairie-this amazing and often overlooked landscape.
 The peaceful and yet raging expanse of wide open space has brought comfort to my soul.
 Not only has it become familiar, but I also know the One who created it and that brings me the most joy.

 - 2020: Best of Show, Gift from Mother Earth Art Show & Sale

 - 2020: First Place, Photography, Gift from Mother Earth Art Show & Sale